A low-carb diet may help IBS as much as tricky elimination diets, and more than drugs

 “Medications are still effective,” she said in a Zoom interview.
 “And I wouldn't necessarily say that this study to me proved definitively that diet was better or more effective than medication.”

+Nybacka agreed that a few additional weeks on some of the prescribed medications might have allowed them to reach their full potential.
+“But we cannot ignore the fact that the dietary treatment led to a twice as large symptom reduction in just four weeks,” she wrote in an email.

-She also believes behavioral therapies, such as cognitive-behavioral therapy, which the new research did not study, can reduce IBS symptoms.
+Change also noted that behavioral therapies, such as cognitive-behavioral therapy, which the new research did not study, can reduce IBS symptoms.
 Some doctors are now prescribing apps that offer mind-body support.

 Diets are not for everyone, Chang added.
 She would not put a patient with disordered eating on an elimination diet, for example.